-From the watery wildlife paradise of the Okavango Delta to the vast herds of elephants drinking at dusk in the Chobe River, Botswana safaris compete with the best in Africa.
+From the watery wildlife paradise of the Okavango Delta to the vast herds of elephants drinking at dusk in the Chobe River, a Botswana safari competes with the best in Africa.
 Enlightened wildlife conservation in Botswana has meant that vast areas – one sixth of Botswana – remain a sanctuary for magnificent herds of game.
 Most Botswana safaris focus on the Okavango Delta, the Moremi Game Reserve, Chobe National Park or the private concessions in the Linyanti Swamps.
-We recommend trying to combine at least two of these areas.
+We recommend combining at least two of these areas.

-You need to consider the following issues when planning on doing a Botswana Safari:
+So you need to consider the following issues when planning a Botswana Safari:

 - When is the ‘best time’ for a Botswana safari?

-- How important is price versus being on safari at the peak time?
+- But also, how important is price versus being on safari at the peak time?

 - What sort of safari experience do you want?
 A fly-in safari, an upmarket mobile safari, a more remote Kalahari experience?

 - Do you have time to go to two or three different camps to enjoy water and land safari activities?

 We can help you mull over these questions to come to the best safari for YOU.

 What is a best time for a Botswana safari

 The wet season in Botswana is from December to March when the animals spread out over the northern plains and Kalahari Desert.
 It’s followed by the dry winter with warm sunny days.
 As winter progresses, and the land dries out, the animals migrate north to the Chobe National Park and north-west into the Okavango Delta in search of fresh water sources.
 Typically Botswana’s peak season is from July to October, the second half of the dry season.
 This is when the Okavango Delta is in full flood and the animals have amassed in the Delta, around the Savute marsh or the rivers of Chobe, Linyanti and Kwando.